Special Bureau of the Communist Party of Indonesia: Aidit

-Dipa Nusantara Aidit was the head of the PKI from the mid-1950s until his death on November 22, 1965.
+D. N. Aidit was the head of the PKI from the mid-1950s until his death on November 22, 1965.
 He was executed by the army before given the chance to report his actions.
 The party died with Aidit, as PKI members had to hide their identity to avoid being rounded up or killed.
 While he was alive, he was a prolific political leader within the Indonesian political community, especially within the PKI.
 In the historical study Pretext for Mass Murder, John Roosa explains how he has a reliable source who worked with the PKI and knew of information about the Special Bureau.
-Roosa’s source, Hasan (pseudonym as Roosa could not disclose his source), confirms that even under Sjam's tenure, Aidit truly directed the Special Bureau.
-Sjam, Aidit’s right hand man, was known to be loyal towards Aidit and was personally depended upon for information about military officers and affairs.
+Roosa's source, Hasan (pseudonym as Roosa could not disclose his source), confirms that even under Sjam's tenure, Aidit truly directed the Special Bureau.
+Sjam, Aidit's right hand man, was known to be loyal towards Aidit and was personally depended upon for information about military officers and affairs.
 Aidit and Sjam lived close together in Jakarta and held meetings that looked like regular social visits to avoid suspicion.
 Since Aidit was a prolific political leader searching for opinions of others, his meetings with Sjam looked typical and aroused minimal suspicion.
-Whether or not Aidit initiated the movement, Aidit’s role in the movement, and how much knowledge he had about the movement all remain indeterminate.
+Whether or not Aidit initiated the movement, Aidit's role in the movement, and how much knowledge he had about the movement all remain indeterminate.
 Hasan claims that Aidit changed the original plan, and instead of the Special Bureau waiting for the coup d'etat, the Special Bureau took action to prevent it.

 Sjam

 Kamaruzaman Sjam, born in Tuban in 1924, and was appointed head of the Special Bureau by Aidit in 1963 when formed head Karto died.
-Though it is known that Sjam took Karto’s place after Karto’s death, it is not certain exactly when Sjam’s leadership in the Special Bureau officially started.
+Though it is known that Sjam took Karto's place after Karto's death, it is not certain exactly when Sjam's leadership in the Special Bureau officially started.
 While Karto was an experienced, well-known, and well-liked party member who combined above-ground work with secret military networking, Sjam was an anonymous figure in the party who stuck to the shadows.
 In his courtroom testimony, he claims to have joined the Communist Party in 1949, yet many testimonies of the time were induced by torture so it is unclear whether this is factually true.
 Shortly after, he was appointed to a position in the PKI.
-His exact role is unclear, but by his former colleague’s best guess, his responsibility in the PKI was to oversee military affairs.
-Sjam then joined the Military Section of the PKI under Karto sometime in the 1950s and claims to have worked in the Communist Party’s Organization Department in 1960.
-Within the Special Bureau, Pono was Sjam’s assistant, Bono the Secretary, Wandi the Treasurer, and Hamim the trainer of the bureau’s cadre.
+His exact role is unclear, but by his former colleague's best guess, his responsibility in the PKI was to oversee military affairs.
+Sjam then joined the Military Section of the PKI under Karto sometime in the 1950s and claims to have worked in the Communist Party's Organization Department in 1960.
+Within the Special Bureau, Pono was Sjam's assistant, Bono the Secretary, Wandi the Treasurer, and Hamim the trainer of the bureau’s cadre.
 Among these individuals, Sjam was the only one trusted to contact military personnel for the purposes of intelligence gathering by Aidit.